jonathan-bucher/econ-research/README.md

 ---

 ### `visualizations.R`
-**Purpose** store visualizations of the tests run above for ease of analysis.
+**Purpose**: store visualizations of the tests run above for ease of analysis.

 - Histograms of estimation errors
 - scatterplots of standard error estimations